Artist: Glen Campbell

 Why have I illustrated above with the back sleeve of the CD of Nashville Skyline?
 Because I’m pretty sure the inner booklet had been lost in the ravages of office life and the CD sat in a coverless jewel case.
 I recognise the back more than the front as a result.
 It’s such quirks that make our lifelong relationship with music more vivid.

-There will be another song I associate with Dylan and John Bauldie in The 143, recorded by another artist.
-Wait and see what it is.
+There is another song I associate with Dylan and John Bauldie in The 143, recorded by another artist.
+See if you can guess what it is, and tell me that it isn’t true.

 Artist: Wu-Tang Clan